TeknikUglen/lumina/README.md

 ### Date format

-This setting will define the date format used in the posts output.
+This setting defines the format used to display dates in your posts.

 ```toml
 [params]